bonitasoft/bonita-doc/md/single-sign-on-with-cas.md

 #### Cluster considerations and bonita webapp for Tomcat

-If you are configuring Bonita BPM and Tomcat in a cluster environment for CAS, there are some extra steps to do:
+If you are configuring Bonita and Tomcat in a cluster environment for CAS, there are some extra steps to do:

 1. Copy `commons-logging-1.1.1.jar` from the `BonitaBPMSubscription-7.3.x-deploy` into `tomcat/lib`.
 2. Remove the `WEB-INF/lib/commons-logging-1.1.1.jar` file from the `tomcat/webapps/bonita.war`.